 Please review the following information (updated 02 April 2020):

-April 26-28, 2020 at the Hyatt Regency Lake Tahoe in Incline Village, Nevada USA
+Due to the COVID-19 pandemic, the Annual Meeting scheduled for April 26-28, 2020 at the Hyatt Regency Lake Tahoe in Incline Village, Nevada USA has been cancelled.

 Register to attend the meeting by March 20 for early registration discounts, or pre-register before April 10.
 On-site registration will be available, but at higher rates and only if space is available.

 Early Registration: Until March 27, 2020 (Members $595, Non-members $795)

 Pre-Registration: March 27-April 10, 2020 (Members $675, Non-members $875)

 On-site registration: April 25-28, 2020 (Members $750, Non-members $950)

 Reno-Tahoe International Airport is the closest commercial airport (just a 45 minute drive) to North Lake Tahoe offering 23 non-stop flights serviced by 9 airlines, with convenient connections from virtually any city in the US and abroad.
 Sacramento International Airport is a short 2 hour drive, while San Francisco Airport is only 3.5 hours away.
 Rental cars are available at all area airports, and self-parking is complimentary for all AWPA meeting attendees.